 - Scottish Higher/Advanced Higher with at least one subject at Advanced Higher

 - GCSE English – Grade C/4 or above

 - GCSE Maths – Grade C/4 or above

-*For mature applicants, some experience may be taken in lieu of A Levels/BTECs
+*For mature applicants, some relevant industrial background may be taken in lieu of A Levels/BTECs

 EU and International Applicants

 IELTS with an overall score of 6.0 and a minimum of 5.5 in each component.
 Equivalent English language qualifications are acceptable for applicants not requiring a Tier 4 student visa

 The assessment methods typically used throughout the programme include: